sreehari59/NewsSifter/README.md

 # NewsSifter

-This project implements a command-line application that searches the web for recent news articles matching a user-specified topic.
-It leverages third-party APIs for both news search and summarization and finetuned models for relevancy scoring.
-This delivers a comprehensive overview of the topic.
-The task is done in the following steps:
+This project implements a command-line application that searches the web for recent news articles matching a user-specified topic with a choice of language.
+It leverages third-party APIs for both news search, finetuned models for relevancy scoring, LM for named entity recognition and LLMs for summarization. with this it delivers a comprehensive overview of the news topic. <br> The task follows the following steps:
 - The first step involves fetching the News based on a query given by the user.
 In this case I have used NewsApi, NewDataIO and GDelta.
 - All the aggregated News is given to BM25 which reduces the number from over 250 new articles to 30 news articles based on the relevancy.
 - The 30 news articles with their respective URL is given to Webscraper to scraper the content.
 This is done since the news API only provides the news title and a very short description.